Simulation-Based Discharge Program

 Our Partners and Collaborators

-We have had the privilege of partnering with students and experts from local institutions to provide patient-centered, innovative teaching.
+We have had the privilege of partnering with students and experts from local institutions to provide patient-centered, leading-edge teaching.

 Cornell Institute of Technology

-Two interdisciplinary student teams - from Cornell Tech, Weill Cornell Clinical & Translational Science Center and New York City community organizations - devised two distinct approaches for creating affordable, in-house, 3D-printed training models.
+Two different student teams - from Cornell Tech, Weill Cornell Clinical & Translational Science Center and New York City community organizations - created two separate ways to create affordable, in-house, 3D-printed training models.

 City College of New York Spitzer School of Architecture

 Students at The City College of New York designed a mobile learning workstation for the NewYork-Presbyterian Hospital Simulation-Based Discharge Program (SBDP).
-To meet the personalized needs of caregiver teaching sessions, the students designed a mobile workstation to function as both a transport vessel and learning platform.
-The colorful exterior complements the pediatric unit’s subway décor theme and adds a playful touch to learning sessions.
-By increasing efficiency, the Simulation-Based Discharge Program has been able to serve more families.
+To meet the personalized needs of caregiver teaching sessions, the students designed a mobile workstation for both transport and learning.
+The colorful outside goes nicely with the pediatric unit’s subway décor theme and adds a playful touch to learning sessions.
+By becoming more efficient, the Simulation-Based Discharge Program has been able to serve more families.

 Weill Cornell Medicine/NewYork-Presbyterian Simulation Center

-Our teaching sessions are enhanced by learning resources available through the onsite Weill Cornell Medicine/NewYork-Presbyterian Simulation Center and the expert assistance of our simulation specialists.
+Our teaching sessions are made even better by the learning resources available through the onsite Weill Cornell Medicine/NewYork-Presbyterian Simulation Center and the expert assistance of our simulation specialists.

 Contact the Simulation Center: simulation@med.cornell.edu.